 The department welcomes 15 to 20 students per year.
 All students accepted into the program must work with the coordinators of clinical education at their schools or institutions to schedule an educational program.
 Students are accepted year round.
 Larger numbers of students take part in the spring and fall.
 The length of an education program is determined by the student's educational institution.
 They vary from one to twenty weeks.

-Following the assignment to DHMC the student will receive a complete packet outlining general information, student program philosophy and goals, name of their clinical instructor, specific health requirements, expectations during the educational program, housing options, etc. Students will be expected to maintain the same scheduled hours as their clinical instructor.
-The students' first day at DHMC includes both hospital and department orientation.
+Following their assignment to Dartmouth Hitchcock Medical Center the student will receive a complete packet outlining general information, student program philosophy and goals, name of their clinical instructor, specific health requirements, expectations during the educational program, housing options, etc. Students will be expected to maintain the same scheduled hours as their clinical instructor.
+The students' first day includes both hospital and department orientation.